 Awards for Excellence

 At the Gala Awards Dinner, we celebrated excellence in evaluation.
-Congratulations to this year's AES Awards for Excellence in Evaluation winners:
+Congratulations to the 2018 AES Awards for Excellence in Evaluation winners:

 Evaluation Study or Project Award

 Queensland Government’s Office of the Commonwealth Games, Department of Innovation, Tourism Industry Development and the Commonwealth Games

 And the evaluation team of Mark Douglas, Robert Grimshaw, Nicolette Pavlovski, Sean Conway, Kelly Reynolds, Joanne Ryan and Meghan Purcell

 For the Evaluation and Monitoring Framework for the Embracing 2018 Legacy Program